JuN-B-official/Selfbase/README.md

 # Selfbase

-> **Multi-Project Supabase Fork** - A self-hosting solution for managing multiple projects in a single instance
+> **Supabase Fork** - Projects with the same or more experience as cloud superbase in a single instance

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)